FREQUENTLY ASKED QUESTIONS ON PROHIBITED SUBSTANCES AND TUEs

 Can I use medication that has been prescribed by a doctor?

-ISSF does not prohibit treatment by a physician; ISSF prohibits the use of certain substances that may be provided to you by your physician in the course of treatment.
+ISSF does not prohibit treatment by a physician; ISSF prohibits the use of certain substances that may be provided to you by your physician in the course of treatment without the granting of a TUE.
 ISSF follows the information on the status of medication only as provided by the World Anti-Doping Agency and according to the rules governing competition in sport.
-Always ask about the substance that is given to you, always apply for a TUE before its use and do not take it if there is any doubt as to its ingredients.

 What should I do if a prohibited medication is needed?

 There may be cases where the medication is essential and no permitted alternatives exist.
-In those circumstances a TUE may be requested from the ISSF if you are an international-level athlete or to your NADO if you are a national-level athlete.
-Submission of a request does not mean automatic approval of a TUE.
+In those circumstances a TUE may be requested from the ISSF if you are an international-level athlete or to your National Anti-Doping Organization if you are a national-level athlete.
+Submission of a TUE application does not mean automatic approval of a TUE.
 You should always submit an application for a TUE no less than 30 days in advance of a competition.

 Do herbal remedies contain prohibited substances?